 Juuk’s Qrono band for Apple Watch offers everything you could want from a metal bracelet without the nasty drawbacks.
-It looks terrific but won’t weight you down.
+It looks terrific but won’t weigh you down.
 And, like all Juuk bands, it’s built to last.

 You’ve probably heard of Juuk if you’re a long-time Apple Watch wearer, or if you’ve shopped for metal watch bands before.
 But in case you haven’t, let me briefly explain why its products are some of the best that money can buy.